Why do we get in our heads and stay there? It's unreal. No really - we make up the stories we tell ourselves and none of it is real.

 I can't even tell you how many times I attended a concert or a play without really hearing it or seeing it.

 How is that possible?
 (I'm not a magician, by the way.)

 It's because I was stuck in my head about something that happened earlier that day, or last month... or last year.

 Or I was beating myself up about something I said, or did, that I 'could have done better.'
 Or I was inserting myself into the mind of someone else and making up (generally negative) stories about what that person thought or felt about me.

 Although my body was present, sitting in my seat, my mind was a million miles away.

 It was like I wasn't even there.

-Lately I've been consciously choosing to keep myself in the present moment and it's amazing how, little by little, time seems to expand.
+Lately I've been consciously choosing to keep myself in the present moment (not easy!) and it's amazing how, little by little, time seems to expand.